 - Endocrinology, FMLA, and other complex forms: $20

-- There is an additional $20 charge if forms are required within 48 hours.
+- As before, there is an additional $20 charge if forms are required within 48 hours.

 - There is no charge for prescription medication authorization forms or immunization forms.

 Missed appointment charges: We do charge for missed appointments.
-There is a $35 fee for routine appointments and $50 for 45 minutes or greater appointments missed or cancelled with less than 24 hours notice.
-Illness visits should be cancelled more than 4 hours in advance to avoid $35 charges.
+There is a $35 fee for a routine prior scheduled, missed or cancelled appointment with less than 24 hours notice.
+Illness visits should be cancelled more than 4 hours in advance.
 There is a $15 fee for missing a vaccine only visit with one of our Medical Assistants without 24 hours notice.
 Late arrivals may need to be rescheduled.

 Delayed Payment of Checks: There is a $15 charge if your check has been presented to your bank and the check does not clear.